 Why you should pick this: It’s an awesome gaming system with a great keyboard and powerful internal hardware.

-Alienware is a gaming brand through and through and the new iteration of its popular m15 doesn’t break with tradition in that sense.
-It does represent a brand-new generation of hardware and performance though, with a big uptick in the available internal hardware, all of which helps power the gorgeous OLED display that’s now an option on the pricier configurations.
+Alienware has always been a gaming brand through and through, and the new iteration of its popular m15 doesn’t break that tradition.
+Instead, it represents an entirely new generation of hardware and performance, with a big uptick in the available internal hardware, all of which helps power the gorgeous OLED display that’s now an option on the pricier configurations.

-Borrowing some of the aesthetic design choices of its heftier cousin, the Area-51m, the m15 has clean lines and a new white-color option that helps it stands out from other, more gaudy gaming notebooks and it’s even a little lighter than its predecessors too, at 4.75 pounds.
+Borrowing some of the aesthetic design choices of its heftier cousin, the Area-51m, the m15 has clean lines and a new white color option that helps it stand out from other, more gaudy gaming notebooks.
+At a minimum of 4.65 pounds (5.5 pounds, max), it’s even a little lighter than its predecessors.

 Why you should pick this: It’s a gorgeous machine for work and play with the typical ThinkPad build quality and understated aesthetics.

-Who’s it for: Workers who like to play in their off hours.
+Who’s it for: Workers who like to play during the off-hours.

 Why we picked the ThinkPad X1 Extreme Gen 2:

-ThinkPads are an iconic brand and although they lack the features and looks of your average gaming system, they typically give just about every laptop a run for their money in the hardware department.
-The latest generation of ThinkPad X1 Extreme is no different, with monstrous component options that include a 9th-generation Intel Core i9 CPU, an Nvidia GTX 1650 Max-Q graphics chip, up to 64GB of RAM, and 4TB of storage.
+Laptops based on Lenovo’s iconic ThinkPad brand typically lack the features and look of your average gaming system, but they give just about every laptop a run for their money on the hardware front.
+The latest ThinkPad X1 Extreme is no different, with monstrous component options like a 9th-gen Intel Core i9 CPU, a Nvidia GTX 1650 Max-Q graphics chip, up to 64GB of RAM, and up to 4TB of storage.

-The OLED panel on this screen is very close to the others we’re seeing released in 2019, with a 4K resolution and fantastic brightness and contrast.
+The OLED panel provides 4K resolution, along with fantastic brightness and contrast.
 Lenovo also did a great job of implementing Dolby Vision high dynamic range (HDR) for awesome Netflix binging.

-Outside of the screen, though, this ThinkPad doesn’t look much different from its predecessors.
+Overall, this ThinkPad doesn’t look much different from its predecessors in appearance.
 It’s understated, functional, and sturdy.
-This is likely the most durable OLED laptop on the market, but we’d still caution against long usage at full brightness to avoid any potential burn-in problems.
+It’s likely the most durable OLED laptop on the market, but we’d still caution against long usage at full brightness to avoid any potential burn-in problems.

 Who’s it for: Gamers through and through.

-Our favorite gaming notebook for a couple of years now, the Razer Blade 15 continues to go from strength to strength, with an ever shrinking-chassis, a clean, gamery (but not too much) aesthetic, and now an OLED display option.
-It is expensive, with only the top specced “Advanced” edition of the Blade offering the display at an eye-watering $3,300, but the results speak for themselves.
+Our favorite gaming notebook for a couple of years now, the Razer Blade 15 continues to go from strength to strength, with an ever-shrinking chassis; a clean, gamer-centric aesthetic (but not too much); and now an OLED display option.

-It will look its best in cinematic games, but competitive gaming is more than possible on this device and no matter what you’re playing, you can rest assured that there are few devices in the world that can even approach the visual quality of such a laptop.
+Razer’s laptop will look its best in cinematic games, but competitive gaming is more than possible on this device.
+No matter what you’re playing, you can rest assured that there are few devices in the world that can even approach the visual quality of such a laptop.